coreos/docs/coreupdate/on-premises-deployment.md

 #TLS_KEY_FILE:
 ```

-#### Package Payload Hosting
+#### Package payload hosting

 By default the CoreUpdate database only stores meta-data about application packages.
 This enables you to host the package payloads using the file storage technology of your choice.

 If you prefer you can store and serve package payloads from the same machine the CoreUpdate web service is running on.
 To do so ensure the following settings exist in your configuration file:

 ```bash
 STATIC_PACKAGES_DIR: /packages